 In addition to being a reactive/request only service during crisis situations, the MFST also gives team members an opportunity to build relationships with Halton Regional Police Service employees through station visits, ride-alongs and other police events.

-The HRPS Multi-Faith Support Team augments existing support available through the Service's confidential Employee Assistance Program, and Service Chaplain Peter Barrow continue to be available at all times of the day and night for emotional and spiritual support when needed, and represents all faiths and religions.
+The HRPS Multi-Faith Support Team augments existing support available through the Service's confidential Employee Assistance Program, and Service Chaplains Peter Barrow and Aaron Groat continue to be available at all times of the day and night for emotional and spiritual support when needed, and represent all faiths and religions.

 The Halton Regional Police Service Chaplaincy program was founded in 1993 as a proactive initiative whereby Chaplains are actively involved in the lives of officers and other Service members through frequent station visits and ride-alongs.
 Because relationships of trust are established, needs are met before they escalate into something more serious.
 Often, what is needed is an independent listening ear and some wise counsel for a crisis to be averted.